 Formal cooperation happens when a person cooperates with the immoral action of another person, sharing in the latter’s evil intention, while material cooperation occurs when the person cooperates with the immoral action of another person, without sharing the evil intention.
 While formal cooperation is always evil, making a determination on material cooperation depends on other additional factors.

 For example, if the abortion was conducted in order to harvest tissues that were to be used for the purpose of creating a cell line, then it would clearly be immoral.
-But in the case of HEK293T, even if an abortion occurred it was not carried out for that reason, and the tissue was acquired for the purpose of medical research only after the death of the child occurred for other reasons.
+But even if an abortion occurred it was not carried out for that reason, and the tissue was acquired for the purpose of medical research only after the death of the child occurred for other reasons.
 This has significant consequences for determining whether such research is either licit or immoral.